googleapis/google-cloud-php/CONTRIBUTING.md

 ## Tests

-Tests are very important part of Google Cloud PHP.
+Tests are a very important part of Google Cloud PHP.
 All contributions should include tests that ensure the contributed code behaves as expected.

 Google Cloud PHP includes several distinct but equally important test suites: Unit tests, snippet (documentation) tests, system tests, and code style tests.